wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ### Reusable docker base images

-It's very common that a lot of services needs same OS, tools, libraries etc like all the node services may need debian stretch OS with node.js and yarn installed of a particular version.
+It's very common that a lot of services need the same OS, tools, libraries, etc like all the node services may need Debian stretch OS with node.js and yarn installed of a particular version.
 So, instead of adding them in all such docker files, we can create some reusable, pluggable docker base images.

 Below is the example of a Node.js service which requires:
   - Debian stretch OS